daynin/fundoc/docs/configuration.md

 - `project_path` - an entry point for the parser

-- `files_pattern` - unix style pathname pattern for matching files which will be parsed
+- `files_patterns` - unix style pathname patterns for matching files which will be parsed.

 Fundoc will read all the configuration parameters from the `fundoc.json` config file which should be placed into the working directory of the programm's proccess (generally, it's a root of a